Uber Technologies Inc. [UBER] stock Initiated by MoffettNathanson analyst, price target now $47

-Uber Technologies Inc. [NYSE: UBER] stock went on a downward path that fall over -4.00% on Friday, amounting to a one-week price increase of more than 1.37%.
+Uber Technologies Inc. [NYSE: UBER] stock went on a downward path that fall over -3.10% on Friday, amounting to a one-week price decrease of less than -7.79%.
 The company report on February 17, 2023 that Uber CEO to Participate in Fireside Chat Hosted by Morgan Stanley.

 Sponsored